Dev-Pledge/Sentry/README.md

-# Docker Compose Sentry For Use with NGINX
+# Docker Compose Sentry For Use with NGINX/APACHE

 ## Install the Application